Pentagon: Paint Protection Film

 What film do you use?

 We believe in fitting the best films we can source.
-As a result we recommend Xpel Ultimate, which has a ten year warranty, and Suntek PPF- C which has a five year warranty.
+As a result we recommend Xpel Ultimate and Suntek Ultra PPF, both of which offer a ten year warranty.

 Will it stop stone chips?